Madhavrao I: Alliance with Nizam

-During Madhavrao’s reign, the Maratha Empire continued its efforts to reassert control and expand its territories in northern Indian subcontinent.
-Raghunathrao, along with the Holkars and Shindes (Scindias), led a northern expedition toward Delhi to extend Maratha influence in the region.
+During Madhavrao's reign, the Maratha Empire continued its efforts to reassert control over territories in the northern Indian subcontinent.
+Raghunath Rao, along with the Holkars and Shindes (Scindias), led a northern expedition toward Delhi to extend Maratha influence in the region.

-Meanwhile, Madhavrao sought to consolidate the empire’s position in the Deccan by reconciling with his former adversary, Nizam Ali Khan, Asaf Jah II.
-The Nizam also expressed willingness to improve relations with the Marathas, and the two leaders met at Kurumkhed on 5 February 1766, marking the beginning of a period of relative peace between the two powers.
+Meanwhile, Madhavrao sought to consolidate the empire's position in the Deccan by reconciling with Nizam Ali Khan, Asaf Jah II.
+The Nizam also expressed willingness to improve relations with the Marathas, and the two leaders met at Kurumkhed on 5 February 1766.

 Relations with the East India Company

-On 3 December 1767, a representative of the East India Company, Thomas Mostyn, arrived at Pune with a proposal to establish British military presence in Vasai and Sashti in exchange for the territories of Bidnur and Sonda.
-Madhavrao, however, declined the offer, remaining wary of British ambitions and their growing interference in Indian political affairs.
+On 3 December 1767, a representative of the East India Company, Thomas Mostyn, arrived at Pune with a proposal to establish British military presence in Vasai and Sashti in exchange for the territories of Bidnur and Sonda, but the offer was declined by Madhavrao.

-Raghunathrao faces house arrest
+Raghunath Rao faces house arrest

-Although Raghunathrao led an expedition northward in an attempt to expand the Maratha Empire, the campaign did not achieve its intended success.
-Upon returning to Anandvalli, Raghunathrao once again sought to consolidate power by forming alliances with certain generals and officials to challenge his nephew, Madhavrao I. His repeated efforts to undermine Madhavrao’s authority created significant instability within the Peshwa administration.
+Although Raghunath Rao led an expedition northward to expand the Maratha Empire, the campaign did not achieve its intended success.
+Upon returning to Anandvalli, Raghunath Rao sought to consolidate power by forming alliances with certain generals and officials to challenge Madhavrao I. His repeated efforts created instability within the Peshwa administration.

-Madhavrao, increasingly frustrated by his uncle’s persistent intrigues, decided to take decisive action to secure his position and restore order.
-On 10 June 1768, he mobilized loyal forces and confronted Raghunathrao.
-After a brief but determined campaign, Raghunathrao was defeated, captured, and placed under house arrest at Shaniwar Wada, the Peshwa residence in Pune.
-His key advisor and minister, Sakharam Bapu Bokil, was also detained.
+In response, Madhavrao mobilised forces on June 10, 1768, and confronted Raghunath Rao.
+Raghunath Rao was defeated, captured, and placed under house arrest at the Shaniwar Wada.
+His key advisor, Sakharam Bapu Bokil, was also detained.

-This decisive action allowed Madhavrao to reassert his authority over the Maratha administration.
-It also sent a clear message to other factions within the empire that attempts to challenge the young Peshwa would not be tolerated.
-Following Raghunathrao’s confinement, Madhavrao focused on consolidating internal governance, strengthening administrative institutions, and continuing military campaigns to recover Maratha territories lost after the Third Battle of Panipat.
+This action allowed Madhavrao to reassert his authority over the Maratha administration.
+Following Raghunath Rao's confinement, Madhavrao focused on consolidating internal governance, strengthening administrative institutions, and continuing military campaigns to recover Maratha territories lost after the Third Battle of Panipat.

-The capture of Raghunathrao marked a turning point in Madhavrao’s reign, as it neutralized a major internal threat and enabled him to pursue both northern and southern campaigns without fear of immediate internal rebellion.
-This period also demonstrated Madhavrao’s political acumen, decisiveness, and willingness to confront even close relatives to preserve the stability of the Maratha Confederacy.